How Does Mold Spread Through The Air?

 The first step in the process of getting rid of mold in your space is to find where it is hiding.

-This can be harder than it sounds and is why the certified technicians from HRS in Phoenix and Denver, employ technology like thermal cameras and moisture meters.
+This can be harder than it sounds and is why the certified technicians from HRS in Denver, employ technology like thermal cameras and moisture meters.

 Once the mold is discovered, testing helps us determine which type of mold is growing and how dangerous it might be to those who live and work in the space that has been infected.